*Audio Content Available For Members Only. Click Here to Join Now

 Age is Just a Number

 I truly believe that age is just a number.
 I was fortunate enough to be raised by healthy active parents.
 Now at age 62 my mom often has more energy than I do and will jump into a 5k race every once in a while.
-My dad will retiring from the police force in a few months but still actively lifts weights and hikes and is in better shape than many men half his age.
+My dad will retiring from the police force in a few months but still actively lifts weights, uses a fitness tracker, and hikes and is in better shape than many men half his age.
 Trevor’s dad stays active by running 1-2 marathons each year along with hiking, cycling, and kayaking.

 But on the flip side we know some relatively young people who seem to have resigned themselves to sickness and old age.
 They constantly talk about their physical problems, aches and pains and preface everything with “I’m too old/sick/out of shape” to do that.